 Legal secretaries provide administrative support to lawyers.
 Combining general secretarial skills with basic legal knowledge and skills, legal secretaries help with legal research, maintain office records, type briefs and subpoenas, maintain docket systems, record trial dates and schedule witnesses.
 They also schedule depositions and hearings, as well as update discovery binders.

 Most legal secretaries work with law firms.
 Other employment settings may include courts, government agencies, public interest firms, non-profit organizations and corporate legal departments.
 Legal secretaries may also find employment as legal word processors, document clerks, litigation assistants or legal receptionists.

-The U.S. Bureau of Labor Statistics (BLS) projected employment for legal secretaries would decline by 3% between 2012 and 2022.
-Legal secretaries had median annual wages of $42,390 in 2013, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) projects that employment for legal secretaries will decline by 5% between 2014 and 2024.
+Legal secretaries earned median annual wages of $43,200 in 2015, according to the BLS.